rdwrome/POLICIES/sp25outline.md

 # Spring 2025

 ### class prep
-- 261 no screen reader after midterm...
 - bno is a shell
-- lc strudel isn't great, could use some buffing up week to week
 - lc is messed up in tidal cycles but not badly
 - sc needs a code analysis week
 - sc mapping needs rethinking if accessible...
-- 491 a shell after juries

 ## Week of Jan.21
 - 261a: Hello, World